dmbarbour/wikilon/docs/Runtime.md

 ## Memory Representations

-Let's say our allocations are two-word aligned, and our words are either 4 bytes or 8 bytes depending on machine.
+Say our allocations are two-word aligned, and our words are either 4 bytes or 8 bytes depending on machine.
 This gives us 3 reliable pointer tag bits.
 Use of pointer tag bits can discriminate a few 'small' values to reduce allocation costs.

+Proposed Representations:

-A modest proposal:
+        Proposal A

         b00     small constants, built-in operations
         b01     tagged objects (type in header)
         b10     composition cell (B, A) => [B A] b11     constructor cell (H, T) => [H T :]

-Small constants would be values we can represent within a word.
-Small natural numbers and tags are perhaps the most critical, but it would be tempting to also support small integers, many decimals, small texts or labels, etc..
-Covering accelerated functions might also be convenient.
-On a 32-bit system, we don't have a lot of room for innovation here.
-On a 64-bit system (which is the expected case) a 'small' constant can cover a lot of common values without allocations.

-Cells cover list and composition constructures, which I imagine will be used very frequently based on my experience with Haskell.
-Both cells should be the same size to reduce GC mark-compact overheads.

-The `b` bit indicates that the item represents a block or value word, something that can be bound with the `b` operator or moved by data shuffling operations.
-This extends the expressiveness of composition cells to support bind, compose, pairs, sums, etc.

-Tagged objects cover everything else, at the cost of a little extra memory.
-I'll track an extra bit during mark-compact GC to distinguish double word cells vs. tagged objects.
-Uniquely referenced, writable memory will always be a tagged object.

-Note: I might want to model buffered arrays, where we can push or pop elements efficiently.
-Logical reversal of lists and arrays could be useful here.
+        Proposal B

+        _b0     small constants, operators, etc.
+        sb1     objects, type in header

+Small constants would include primitive operators or annotations, small numbers, perhaps small texts and labels.
+The `b` field indicates whether our reference may be treated as a block value for purpose of data plumbing and efficient evaluation.
+In proposal A, I use the third bit for extra type information, to support a few 'small object' types.
+In proposal B, I use the third bit to track sharing uniformly.
+I can still support two-cell composition by distinguishing the 'object header' as a subset of small constants.

+The latter proposal ultimately seems simpler for normal processing - i.e. fewer layers of 'switch' expressions on data type.
+And while I cannot distinguish cons and composition directly, it should be feasible to use a list header wrapper to reinterpret a subset of compositions as cons cells, or to use an array structure.
+Further, uniform sharing information should offer some benefits for evaluation performance.

+At this time, I moderately favor Proposal B.

 ### Small Constants

 I desire several small constant "types", so let's say three to four bits of type data.
 A viable list of types to support:

 * built-in operations
+* object type tags
 * natural numbers
 * integers
 * rational numbers (two small nats)